What Are the 2026 Telehealth Billing Rules?

 How does MedPrecision stay current on changing telehealth billing rules?

 Our team continuously monitors CMS updates, state legislation, and commercial payer policy changes related to telehealth.
-We update our billing processes proactively to ensure your claims remain compliant and reimbursable.
+We update our billing processes proactively to verify your claims remain compliant and reimbursable.

 Can MedPrecision handle billing for telehealth visits across multiple states?